vcvpaiva/nomlex-pt/README.md

 University.
 This project aims to create a similar resource for Portuguese.

-The last version with 3,527 nominalizations is available in the **nomlex-pt.rdf** file and as csv file .
+The  version of NomLex-PT from  March, 18th, 2016 has 3,527 nominalizations and is available in the **nomlex-pt.rdf** file and as a csv file .

 See also http://github.com/arademaker/openWordnet-PT.
 The words are instances of the wn30:Word class from the openWordnet-PT.